 - Project Questionnaire [word document] (REQUIRED): Write us a letter OR fill out this 1-page questionnaire describing your operation and your need for the requested equipment.

-- Obtain Quote/s for the requested equipment (REQUIRED): Print or scan official quotes and include with your application.
+- Quote/s for the requested equipment (REQUIRED): Print or scan official quotes and include with your application.
 What are the estimated costs for the requested equipment and installation, (note that shipping or freight costs are not eligible for financial assistance), and where do you plan to purchase it from?